-Sumita Ghosh is an academic who focuses on responsive urban design and spatial planning in the School of Built Environment, Faculty of Design, Architecture and Built Environment, UTS.
-As an architect and urban planner, Sumita has more than 20 years of teaching, research and professional experience.
-She has previously worked for government, local councils, research organisations and universities in Australia, New Zealand and India.
+Sumita Ghosh is an academic who focuses on responsive urban design and spatial planning in the School of Built Environment, Faculty of Design, Architecture and Buliding, UTS.
+As an architect and urban planner, Sumita has more than 25 years of teaching, research and professional experience.
+She has previously worked for government, local councils, research organisations and universities in Australia and New Zealand.

 She has participated in multidisciplinary research projects with various Australian universities and the Foundation for Research Science and Technology (FRST), New Zealand Government on green infrastructure, sustainable settlement modelling and community development practices.
-She was the chief investigator from UTS in a collaborative research project funded by Horticulture Australia Limited (HAL) Category 1 grant that investigated carbon benefits and pollution mitigation potential of Australia’s urban forest.
+She was the Chief Investigator from UTS in a collaborative research project funded by Horticulture Australia Limited (HAL) Category 1 grant that investigated carbon benefits and pollution mitigation potential of Australia’s urban forest.
 She participated in City of Sydney’s Environmental Grant Programme to conduct qualitative social research on rooftop urban food production in the Sydney CBD in Australia.
+She has been a Chief Investigator from UTS in Landcom's urban tranformation project on local foodscapes and placemaking in high densities.

 Can supervise: YES